GordonVi/ip_scan/README.md

-### Powershell Scan IP Range Quickly
+### Powershell - Scan IP Range Quickly with Multithreading

 This script scans an IP range very quickly.
 I use this as a base when scanning the network.

-I've also recorded a demo of how it works.

 ![ip_scan.ps1 demo recording](http://virasawmi.com/gordon/powershell/ip_scan/ip_scan-demo.gif)

-The recording was done with **SnagIt** by the way.
+The script returns IP, DNS, and MAC entries via non WMI sources.
+It will pick these up for Linux machines.